dheles/anseedble/README.md

 A starting point for Ansible projects.
 Includes Vagrantfile and scripts for setting up VMs for ansibilization.

+Use of this project is discussed in [this blog post](https://codhicitta.github.io/ansible/devops/2017/01/14/ansible-workflow.html).

 ## things done by default:

 ### sets up a login user